Vyral/bud-gragg/_posts/2022-04-19-a-successful-cash-buyer-sale.md

 {% include pullquote.html %}

 Now three months later, I resubmitted to the cash buyers for their offers and was able to negotiate the price $40,000 higher for this basic, tiny condo.
-I also negotiated $9,000 off the repair credit they were requesting from my client. **My client is ecstatic about the outcome** and got much more for his property than he thought he could.
+I also negotiated $9,000 off the repair credit they were requesting from my client. **My client is ecstatic about the outcome** and got much more for his property than he thought he could have.
 It’s been a wonderful experience for him, and we’ll be closing soon.

 That was a major win, but despite this great story, selling to those cash buyers may not be the best option for you.
 Your situation might be better suited to a traditional sale or selling to a regular buyer who agrees to pay in cash; there are plenty of other options.